Part 5: Stress – the invisible saboteur of gut and immunity

 In our final instalment, we’ll explore the powerful role of antioxidants, flavonoids, and polyphenols – nature’s own medicine cabinet.
 Discover how herbs, roots, and forage diversity help buffer stress, balance the immune system, and create long-term resilience.

-See you there 🌿
+See you then 🌿

 The EquiNatural Blog